douglasteeple/RoboND-Perception-Project/README.md

 2. Add a statistical outlier filter to remove noise from the data.
 3. Apply a Passthrough Filter to isolate the table and objects.
 4. Perform RANSAC plane fitting to identify the table.
-5. Use the ExtractIndices Filter to create new point clouds containing the table and objects separately.
+5. Use the Passthrough Filter to create new point clouds containing the table and objects separately.
 ```

 	# Convert ROS msg to PCL data